getsolus/help-center-docs/installation/preparing-to-install/en.md

 From this output, we can see the USB drive is listed as - `/dev/disk1 (external, physical)`.
 In this example, the IDENTIFIER is `disk1`.
 Please note, your USB drive may have a different identifier.
 You should be able to tell which is your USB drive by checking the name and size.

 3. macOS usually auto-mounts USB drives so you’ll need to unmount it first before proceeding.
 Use the following command and replace `IDENTIFIER` with the correct identifier we found in step 2.

 ``` bash
 diskutil unmountDisk /dev/IDENTIFIER
 ```

 4. Now navigate to the folder that has the downloaded ISO.
 This could be your Mac’s Downloads folder.
-The following command will get you there -
+The following command will get you there:

 ``` bash
 cd ~/Downloads